coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-pipes/readme.txt

 4. Settings: where to configure cronjob.

 == Changelog ==
+= 1.32 =
++ Fix: the conflict issue with several other translate plugins.
++ Fix: bug when using both Get Fulltext processor and HTML Parser processor within PHP7+.

 = 1.31 =
 + Improve: added more option in RSSReader Source to define the separate character for output data of [so] category field.
 + Fix: can not export single pipe in Edit page.